 If you own a cabin or second home you tend to only use a few times a year, this front yard landscaping idea is a great option.
 It uses the natural plants that obviously grow wild there.
 But keeps it all boxed in with thick concrete structures.

-This property proves that you can create a stunning front yard design with just grass.
+This property proves that you can create a stunning front garden design with just grass.
 By dividing and lining the lawn with concrete borders, you get an eye-catching look that’s sure to turn heads.

 Concrete Grid Landscaping